ubc-systopia/ubc-systopia.github.io/_posts/2020-11-10-sidechannels.md

       </p>
       <p>
-        Our prior work has investigated fundamental principles in building secure mitigations for memory (USENIX Security'17) and network side-channel attacks in cloud (under submission).
+        Our prior work has investigated fundamental principles in building secure mitigations for memory (USENIX Security '17) and network side-channel attacks in cloud (USENIX Security '22).
         The key principle is to <it>shape</it> an application's resource usage pattern to make it independent of the application's secrets.
 Using this principle we developed mitigations for applications ranging from